 Howard has counseled thousands of students over more than forty years, and has consulted to numerous schools, colleges, and corporations.
-He has written many books on planning for college and graduate school, and with his son, Matthew Greene, has authored several books in the Greenes' Guides to Educational Planning series.
+He has written many books on planning for college and graduate school, and with his son, Matthew Greene, has authored numerous books in the Greenes' Guides to Educational Planning series.
 Howard has appeared on the Today Show, CNBC, Good Morning America, CNN and other media to discuss relevant educational issues and trends.
 He has been profiled in the New York Times, Dartmouth Alumni Magazine, and People, and is frequently interviewed by national news outlets.
 Howard and Matthew are co-hosts of two PBS television programs, "Ten Steps to College with the Greenes" and "Paying for College with the Greenes."
 They have written a national bi-monthly column for Knight Ridder-Tribune News Service and are regular contributors to University Business Magazine.

-Presently Howard is a Trustee of Yale University's Berkeley Divinity School, a past member of the Board of Directors of the Connecticut Humanities Council, the State Branch of the National Endowment for the Humanities, the Horizons National Board, the Wilton (CT) Public Library, St. Paul's Cathedral Trust in America, and the National Domestic Violence Hotline.
+Presently Howard is a Trustee of Yale University's Berkeley Divinity School, a past member of the Board of Directors of the Connecticut Humanities Council, the State Branch of the National Endowment for the Humanities, the Horizons non-traditional student outreach National Board, the Wilton (CT) Public Library, St. Paul's Cathedral Trust in America, and the National Domestic Violence Hotline.
 He is a recent past Trustee of the Choate Rosemary Hall School, and member of the National Advisory Board of the Woodrow Wilson National Fellowship Foundation.
 He is also a past Trustee of New Canaan Country School, A Better Chance, the American Academy of Dramatic Arts, the American Farm School in Thessaloniki, Greece and is a former President of the Dartmouth Class of 1959.

 Dr. Matthew Greene is President of Matthew Greene Educational Consulting, LLC, and works in affiliation with Howard Greene & Associates.
 He holds a Bachelor's Degree from Dartmouth College (1990) where he majored in history modified with government.
 He joined Howard Greene & Associates in 1997 after earning both his Master's Degree in Public Policy and his Doctorate in Political Science from the University of Colorado at Boulder.
 Matthew counsels families on secondary school, college, and graduate school admission, as well as career planning, in Connecticut, New York, nationally, and internationally.